 Throughout this tow trailer guide, look for our Towing Tips!
 These snippets of advice are helpful for the first time trailer owner and seasoned towing professional alike.
 Plus, they're free!

 Towing a Trailer for the First Time

 Whether you're pulling a travel trailer for the first time or simply hitching up a cargo carrier, it is important to be prepared.
-Let's begin by considering a few questions about your own specific towing situation.
+This is hauling 101!
+Consider the following questions about your own specific towing situation.

 1. What will you be towing?

 First, you should know what kind of trailer you plan to tow.
 Will it be a utility trailer, boat trailer or maybe something heavier, such as a travel trailer?
 Knowing your trailer weight is essential for safe towing.